-These pests can infiltrate an indoor or outdoor gardens, but one thing is certain - they will wreak havoc on your plants.
+These pests don't discriminate between indoor or outdoor gardens, but one thing is certain - they will wreak havoc on your plants.

-In this guide, we will teach you how to get rid of aphids on your plants if you do find them, along with how to prevent them in the first place.
+In this guide, we will teach you how to get rid of aphids on plants if you do find them, along with how to prevent them in the first place.

 But first, we need to teach you what aphids are, what they do, and how to identify them.
 Early detection is key in permament removal of these pesky buggers, so let's dive in.

 What are aphids?

 Aphids are small, green bugs that can quite literally suck the life from your plants.
 They have tiny (less than ⅛”), pear-shaped bodies and are very fragile beings.
 They have a long beak which functions as a straw to consume your plant.